WatTampaInEnglish is the unofficial web site for Wat Tampa (Wat Mongkolratanaram)

 Dogs are welcome at the Sunday Market but please don't bring them onto the deck where the food is served.

-The Sunday Market is held every Sunday, come rain or shine, from about 9am until 1:00pm.
-The best time to come is between 9:30am and 11:00am.
+The Sunday Market is held every Sunday, come rain or shine, from about 8:30am until 2:30pm.
 Come join us for great food and a great view.

 Interested in meditation workshop?
 Please let us know your interest by clicking on the Feedback button (left side of screen) and selecting Meditation Workshop in the Type Request pull down menu.